 2. How to Set Up to the Ball (The Stance and Posture)

-This is where proper club width is super important, especially if you want your turns and hips rotations to make some sense.
-So that we are producing some effective movements we recommend you start with your feet shoulder-width apart for iron shots for a stable base.
+This is where proper club width is super important, especially if you want your turns and hip rotations to make sense.
+We recommend you start with your feet shoulder-width apart for iron shots to provide a stable base.

-3. The Swing: A Simple-Turn and a Better-Follow-Through
+3. The Swing: A Simple Turn and Follow-Through

 The essence of the golf swing is a simple turn.
 It’s not a violent, arm-driven thrash at the ball.
-The idea is for you to just rotate your body.
+The idea is to rotate your body.

 - The Backswing: The takeaway and first half of the backswing should be a one-piece movement.
-In the backswing, as your chest and hips rotate away from the target, your body-turn will lift your hands around and upwards just until the driver is just about over your right shoulder.
-You in turn just want your weight to just shift naturally towards your back swing-turning side - it is exactly that just simple!
-No more of that, let’s make it even simpler.
-Think about one thing here: just a one-direction backward move which is just about a simple turn.
+As your chest and hips rotate away from the target, your body-turn will lift your hands up and back.
+Allow your weight to shift naturally towards your backswing side.
+Simplify your focus to a backward movement that is just about a simple turn.

 Bonus: A Quick Note on Etiquette